hiveapps/chatTemplate/README.md

 <h1><b>Hive Chat Template</b></h1>

 <p>The Hive Chat Template is built to provide a very basic chat service that integrates firebase login and a messaging service
-with a custom factory and controllers.</p>
+with custom controllers and templates.</p>

 <ul>
 	<li>Click on any of the below links to navigate to the selected section:</li>